 The main reason for creating a video in the first place is so that people can watch it… and when I say “it” I mean the video… not a bunch of twisting, spinning, twirling and flipping images in between every shot.

-One of the main points upon which any video editing software producer will try to seduce you will be with “cool” looking wizzbangery (yeah, I made that word up!) like these.
+One of the main points upon which any video editing software producer will try to seduce you will be with “cool” looking wizzbangery (yeah, I made that word up!) like canned transitions.

 The video transitions you really need are: